webix-hub/gitbook-webix-jet/basic/views.md

 index.html#!/bigview/viewb
 ```

-For more information on other ways to define views, [go to the corresponding advanced section](../details/views.md).
+For more information on other ways to define views and include subviews, [go to the corresponding advanced section](../details/subviews.md).